Have you caught the latest episode of L&D in 20? Don't miss an episode. Subscribe now!

 Developing Employability expands on this definition, adding that digital literacy is the ability to “identify and use technology confidently, creatively and critically to meet the demands and challenges of life, learning and work in a digital society.”

-A few key indicators of digital literacy include being able to:
+As such, a few key indicators of digital literacy include being able to:

 • Confidently identify and operate different technologies